Mousse au Chocolat: Easy French Chocolate Mousse

 Ingredients:

-• 100g crème fraîche (if available) or 50ml fresh cream
+• 100g of Crème Fraîche (if available) or 50ml of Fresh Cream

-• 8g vanilla sugar (if available) or a little vanilla extract
+• 8g of Vanilla Sugar (if available) or a Little Vanilla Extract

 How to make it:

-1/ Crush the chocolate and put it in a bowl and melt it in a double boiler.
+1/ Melt the Chocolate: Crush the chocolate and place it in a heatproof bowl.
+Melt it gently using a double boiler (bain-marie), stirring occasionally until smooth.

-2/ Divide the egg whites and egg yolks into two bowls.
+2/ Separate the Eggs: Separate the egg yolks and egg whites into two separate bowls.

-4/ Add vanilla sugar (optional) to the bowl containing the egg yolks and mix until it becomes whitish, then add the chocolate melted in a double boiler and mix again.
+4/ Mix Egg Yolks and Chocolate: Add vanilla sugar (optional) to the egg yolks and whisk until the mixture becomes pale and slightly thickened.
+Then, gradually add the melted chocolate and mix well.

 Umami Sans Frontières – Copyrights 2025